How New York Lawyers Handle Uninsured Car Accident Claims

 How Does New York’s Pure Comparative Negligence Law Affect Your Claim?

 In New York, you can recover damages even if you are 99% at fault.
 However, your compensation is reduced by your percentage of fault.
-For example, if you’re found to be 30% at fault in a $100,000 claim, you receive $70,000.
+For example, if you’re 30% at fault in a $100,000 claim, you receive $70,000.

 What Happens if You File a Car Accident Claim without New York Uninsured Motorist Attorney?